Vietnam.vn - Nền tảng quảng bá Việt Nam

 Are burnout and stress the same thing?

-Burnout or occupational burnout syndrome, recognized by the World Health Organization (WHO) as an “occupational phenomenon”, is formed due to the ineffective management of chronic stress at work.
+Burnout or occupational burnout syndrome, recognized by the World Health Organization (WHO) as an “occupational phenomenon”, is caused by the inability to effectively manage chronic stress at work.
 Patients often have 3 typical signs:

 • Feeling drained of energy or exhausted.

-• Become pessimistic, distant, and cynical about work.
+• Become pessimistic, aloof, and cynical about work.

 • Reduced work efficiency.

 Meanwhile, stress is the body's natural response to challenges or pressures, which can be temporary and even positive (called eustress), helping to increase motivation and performance.
-People with stress often show signs of anxiety, have difficulty sleeping, but are still motivated to solve problems and commit to work goals.
+People under stress often show signs of anxiety, difficulty sleeping, but still have the motivation to solve problems and stick to work goals.
 However, if stress is prolonged and uncontrolled, it can lead to burnout.

 “Early recognition of burnout and anxiety disorders is extremely important.
 Timely treatment will help prevent serious complications such as depression or neurological and cardiovascular disorders,” Dr. Hong Nhung emphasized.